 Understand contract, grant and cooperative agreement terms and conditions, as well as other administrative rules, cost principles and regulations under OMB' Uniform Guidance, the FAR and the NIH Grants Policy Statement.
 Receives, analyzes, and prepares various internal/external financial ledgers, schedules, exhibits and summaries along with any assigned databases utilized for financial reporting.

 Evaluate financial scope and objectives.
 Perform complex testing to accomplish reviews and special projects.
 Provide campus SPACs to correct identified deficiencies as needed.

 Adhere to unit and project activities under prescribed schedule.

 Utilized quantitative and qualitative approaches to develop financial forecast performance.

 Assists in coordination of responses to internal or external agencies, including site visits, desk reviews, and audits.
 Support management with special projects and workflow process improvements.

 Performs other duties as assigned.

-Two (2) years of financial or management accounting, budget, auditing, assessment of internal controls, financial analysis, post-award accounting, or lifecycle research administration experience.
+Experience: Two (2) years of financial or management analysis, accounting, budget, auditing, assessment of internal controls or financial analysis.

 Knowledge, Skills, Abilities: